telerik/xaml-docs/controls/radscheduleview/styles-and-templates/templating-timeruleritems.md

 >tipMinor tick templates are by design empty.
 This could be easily changed by assigning a StringFormat through the [Formatting properties]({%slug radscheduleview-features-formatting %}) of the ViewDefinitions.

-The next example shows how to configure DayViewDefinition and the corresponding VerticalDayMajorItem and VerticalDayMinorItem templates in order to achieve more detailed view of the TimeRuler.
+Example 1 shows how to configure DayViewDefinition and the corresponding VerticalDayMajorItem and VerticalDayMinorItem templates in order to achieve a more detailed view of the TimeRuler.

 First, you will need to retrieve the default __TimeRulerItemTemplateSelector__ from the UI for WPF installation folder.
 Go to the Themes.Implicit folder and select the theme that you use in your application.
 Drill down to find the Telerik.Windows.Controls.ScheduleView.xaml file in that directory.
-From this resource dictionary extract the __TimeRulerItemTemplateSelector__ and copy it to the Resources inside your application.
+From this resource dictionary, extract the __TimeRulerItemTemplateSelector__ and copy it to the Resources inside your application.

-__Example__ 1 shows TimeRulerItemTemplateSelector with modified VerticalDayMajorItemTemplate and VerticalDayMinorItemTemplate.
+__Example 1__ shows TimeRulerItemTemplateSelector with modified VerticalDayMajorItemTemplate and VerticalDayMinorItemTemplate.

 #### __[XAML] Example 1: Modified TimeRulerItemTemplateSelector__